 What’s all the Hubbub?

 Cornish indie burger joint, Hubbox, has broken rank and plonked its latest location right here in Hampshire.
-Check out what we thought when we got stuck in at this coastal-loving gem.

 If you’ve not heard of it, Hubbox is a Cornish mini-chain of restaurants that started out life back in – of all things – a shipping container on Truro’s Lemon Quay.
 Seven years later the American-inspo restaurant has spread out further along the south-coast with branches in Bristol, Plymouth, Exeter and – its latest addition – Portsmouth.